wlsf82/protractor-and-webrtc/README.md

 `"baseUrl": "http://localhost:8080",`

-Then update the `spec.js` file and upate the code inside the `beforeEach` function to look like this:
+Then update the `spec.js` file by changing the code inside the `beforeEach` function to look like this:

 `browser.get("");`